developdenver/Writing-SQL/DisplayAtWorkshop.md

 ### Prerequisites
 * No SQL experience needed!
 Welcome!

-## Intermediate LEarning Objectives: Aliases, Joins, Functions and Operators
+## Intermediate Workshop: Aliases, Joins, Functions and Operators
 By the end of this section, you will be able to:
 1. Rename a column and table using an alias
 1. Join tables to retrieve data across a database